bhitesh311/bhitesh311.github.io/README.md

 # Hitesh B

 <img src="assets/images/portrait.JPG" alt="A descriptive alt text" class="image-right" height="100" width="100">

-This is the text that will wrap around the image.

 <div class="clear"></div>

-More content after the clear.
 Hello world!
 Welcome to my personal page.

 This is Hitesh and here is a brief intro about myself.
 I received my Bachelor's degree from NIT Karnataka in 2021 and my MSc in Electrical Engineering from NUS in 2024.
 I am now a full-time Teaching Assistant in the ECE department at NUS.